seapagan/pyBlog/README.md

 ### Migrate the Database

-You will need to adjust the database settings to your own needs, the application currently defaults to using a file-based `SQLite` Database, though this will be changed to Postgresql when development is complete.
+You need to adjust the database settings to your own needs; we use Postgresql as the Database backend.

 ```bash
 python manage.py migrate